Advertising and Marketing that Sells

 (Ogilvy on Advertising, p.
 25)

 Your best course of action is to treat your advertising and marketing as an investment.
 If your advertising is an investment, then you should expect a return.
 Do you want to be known as the company with beautiful advertising?
-Or, the company with highly effective advertising that made your company tons of money?
+Or, the company with decent looking advertising that made tons of money?

-Here is a little secret.
+Here is a little secret . . .
 If you really know what you're doing with your marketing and advertising, you can have highly effective advertising that actually looks great.
-Unfortunately most businesses don't know what they're doing with their advertising and marketing.
+You just have to build you advertising on the fundamentals of classic salesmanship.

 Want to get more great info?
 Check out the articles below: